 There's a bunch of other nice features about the 6xx and 7xx bikes that make them quite nice riding mini bikes.
 The wheels are spoked 10" diameter with trial tires.
 They have full rear suspension with a swing arm and a jackshaft.
 And again the leading link full front suspension.
 They also use an assymetrical torque converter (made by Fairbank Morse, but is the equivalent to a Comet 30 series.)
+This is an outward moving assymetrical driven system (unlike the inward symmetrial driven used on the "ugly" models.)
 Also like the lower model, a center stand kick-stand is used along with a great custom chrome exhaust.
 The Tecumseh engine is 20 degree mounted with a slanted intake manifold and float bowl carb.
 The seat is a snap variety (actually riveted), like Rupp was doing too.
-The torque converter cover was the same style as the entry level models (but deeper).
-The plastic gas tank was the same too (though the Columbia models seemed to have a different red gas tank, I have never actually seen that tank used on a MTD mini bike).
+The torque converter cover was the same style as the later entry level "ugly" models (the deep version).
+The plastic gas tank was the same too as the later "ugly" models with rounded edges (though the Columbia models seemed to have a different red gas tank, though I have never actually seen that tank used on any MTD mini bike).

 So what is the difference between a 6xx and 7xx MTD bikes?
 It's not a huge difference, but basically the handle bars and motor, and later, the front wheel.
 The 6xx and 361-6x0 series uses non-adjustable chrome handle bars with a more street bend, with a knob on each side of the triple tree (which allows easy handlebar removal.)
 It also had a Tecumseh HS40 four horsepower engine.
 The 7xx models use motorcross style handlebars (with a cross member) which are fully adjustable.
 And the 1972 and later 7xx models had a Tecumseh HS50 five horsepower engine.
 That's the main difference between the two models.
 But when the leading link model was introduced about 1971, all flavors had 10" wheels and a silver 4hp Tecumseh HS40 engine.
-In 1972 when Tecumseh introduced the HS50 engine (5hp), this became an option for these MTD models.
-Also the motor color changed from silver to black with the change from 4hp to 5hp.
+In 1972 when Tecumseh introduced the HS50 engine (5hp), this became an option for these MTD models, and these had a 12" front wheel and were usually yellow bikes.
+Also the motor color (usually) changed from silver to black with the move from 4hp to 5hp.

 Another restored MTD/Columbia model 753 with 10" front wheel.
 Custom exhaust,